AdvJudge-Zero: Binary Decision Flips in LLM-as-a-Judge via Adversarial Control Tokens: Introduction

 \section{Introduction}

-Post-training is now the dominant way to turn large language models (LLMs) into helpful and capable assistants.
-Typical pipelines combine supervised fine-tuning (SFT), reinforcement learning from human feedback (RLHF), and preference-based objectives such as DPO and RLAIF~\cite{ouyang2022instruct,rafailov2023dpo,lee2024rlaif,stiennon2020learning}.
-In these pipelines, reward models and LLM-as-a-Judge systems provide most of the evaluation signals~\cite{perez2022discovering,li2024generative}.
-The judge models perform binary evaluations (for example correct/incorrect or yes/no) that guide both model selection and RL-based policy updates.
-Recent work such as Master-RM~\cite{masterrm2025} has shown that these LLM-as-a-Judge systems can be fooled by short \emph{control token} sequences.
-However, that work starts from a small, manually curated seed set of triggers and explores their local variations.
-Empirically, we observe that many judge decisions appear to be concentrated near a narrow, high-gain surface at the final-layer readout, suggesting the existence of many more model-intrinsic control tokens beyond a few seed patterns.
+Post-training pipelines turn large language models (LLMs) into capable assistants through supervised fine-tuning, RLHF, and preference-based objectives such as DPO and RLAIF~\citep{ouyang2022instruct,rafailov2023dpo,lee2024rlaif,stiennon2020learning}.
+These pipelines rely on reward models and LLM-as-a-Judge systems to provide evaluation signals~\citep{perez2022discovering,li2024generative}.
+The judge models perform binary evaluations (correct or incorrect, yes or no) that guide model selection and RL-based policy updates.
+Recent work has shown that short \emph{control token} sequences can fool these judges~\citep{masterrm2025}.
+However, that work starts from a manually curated seed set and explores only local variations.
+Judge decisions concentrate near a narrow, high-gain surface at the final-layer readout, implying many more model-intrinsic control tokens beyond a few seed patterns.

-In this paper we study the consequence of that concentration: \textbf{binary evaluation flipping through adversarial control tokens}.
-By \emph{binary evaluation flipping} we mean that small, carefully crafted prompt edits steer the model's last-layer \emph{logit gap}

-across zero on the first output token, switching the model's evaluation from ``No'' to ``Yes'' while leaving the question and response essentially unchanged.
-Unlike prior work that relies on manually curated jailbreak patterns or seed triggers~\cite{zou2023gcg,xu2024bagoftricks,chao2023pair,liu2023autodan}, we introduce \emph{AdvJudge-Zero}, a general zero-seed method that uses the model's own next-token distribution, together with a beam-search exploration strategy, to discover many diverse control-token sequences that flip binary evaluations~\cite{logitgapsteering2025}.
+Prior work either starts from a manually curated seed set~\citep{masterrm2025} or produces high-perplexity adversarial strings via gradient-based optimization~\citep{zou2023gcg,chao2023pair,liu2023autodan,xu2024bagoftricks}.
+We introduce \emph{AdvJudge-Zero}, a method that uses no manual seed tokens (sampling instead from the model's own next-token distribution via beam search) to discover diverse control-token sequences that flip binary evaluations.

-\textbf{Figure~\ref{fig:illustrate}} illustrates this binary decision flip on a MATH example~\cite{hendrycks2021math}.
-A small policy model, steered by a control-token pattern, outputs an answer that is clearly inconsistent with the reference solution, yet a large LLM-as-a-Judge still marks it as correct.
-This example shows how a short control-token sequence can change the judge's binary verdict without improving the underlying solution.